 At Blue Ridge, we bill ahead for services.
 If you add or upgrade services during your billing cycle, your next bill will be prorated to include the additional service from the date added through the end of your next billing cycle.
 This will appear as the Partial Month Service line item, along with effective dates.
 If you remove or downgrade service, your next bill will reflect the downward adjustments from the date the changes were completed.
-You’ll see any credit marked CR.
+You’ll see any credit, along with any payments made, marked CR.

 What are the franchise or development fees listed on my bill?

 The Cable Communications Act of 1984 authorizes local governments, such as a township, to charge cable television providers a franchise fee for using public rights-of-way.
 This fee is a percentage of applicable video service charges.
 You’ll find the franchise fee and your local franchising authority listed in the Taxes and Fees section of your billing statement.